Author

 Are There Canal Boats in France?

 Yes!!
 And they are wonderful.
-Our France Barge Cruise through the canals of Burgundy was and still remains one of my most favorite food travel memories.
+Our France Barge Cruise through the canals of Burgundy was and still remains one of my favorite food travel memories.
 I’ll always remember the food, the wine, and the friends I made during that week.

-This was a trip that we paid for ourselves, it was not a sponsored media trip.
+This was a trip that we paid for ourselves; it was not a sponsored media trip.
 We did a ton of research before we booked this trip.
-If you’re looking to do the same we highly recommend this barge company and this itinerary.
+If you’re looking to do the same, we highly recommend this barge company and this itinerary.

-Quick Bites: If you’re looking for a truly special food travel experience check out French Country Waterways France Barge Cruises.
+Quick Bites: If you’re looking for a truly special food travel experience, check out French Country Waterways France Barge Cruises.
 It’s a very special week filled with local food, cheeses, and wine that will provide memories for a lifetime.

 Pin To Your French Adventure Board on Pinterest